syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 {% endtabs %}

-The following code example explains how to get Fontname in format changed event.
+The following code example explains how to get Font name in format changed event.

 {% tabs %}